 View Meg Buick’s Curriculum Vitae here

 Meg has has lived in Rome, Leeds and London and is currently based in Bristol.
 Since completing the her post-graduate at the Royal Drawing School, she has specialised in Painting and Printmaking, with drawing always at the core of her practice.
+Since graduating she has been awarded various scholarships - the Gwen May Recent Graduate Award for Printmaking, the RBA Rome Travel Scholarship and The Richard Ford Travel Scholarship to Madrid.

 Meg also teaches Painting, Drawing and Printmaking at various art schools, including the Drawing and Printmaking BA at the University of West England, and The Bristol Drawing School at the Royal West Academy.